 Alistair's website can be seen here

-Mark takes care of a lot of the work behind the scenes that helps keep the Forge running.
-He uses his CAD and CAM skills to turn designs into reality using CNC Mills and our Plasma tables.
-He's also our random task liason officer taking care of photography, out-of-left-field requests from clients, and helping develop new courses.
+Mark is a digital artist, CNC machinist, and computer-toucher who works behind the scenes to help keep the Forge running.
+He uses his CAD and CAM skills to turn designs into reality using CNC Mills and Plasma tables and helps keep the website duct-taped together.
+He's also our random task liason officer taking care of photography, artwork, out-of-left-field requests from clients, and helping out with day-to-day business operations.

-Mark served in the Australian Army for 13 years before being medically discharged as a result of his service in Iraq.
-Based on his experiences with the repatriation system, he worked with Karim to develop programs for Veterans and their families.
-Mark manages our Veterans and Families program and works with third parties to source funding and coordinate independant evaluation of our activities.
+Mark served in the Australian Army for 13 years as a logistician, aviator, and military linguist.
+He served around Australia in operational and training commands , seeing active service in East Timor and Iraq.
+Based on his experiences with the military repatriation system, he worked with Karim to develop programs for Veterans and their families.
+Mark manages our Veterans and Families program and works with third parties to secure funding and coordinate independant evaluation of our activities.